-Need for Training: Due to rapid growth the company needs to ensure but to rapid growth the company needs to ensure that all employees are adequately trained on all products and services currently available and forthcoming to ensure their customers receive the highest quality of service and product knowledge from internal employees.
+Need for Training: Due to rapid growth the company needs to ensure that all employees are adequately trained on all products and services currently available and forthcoming to ensure their customers receive the highest quality of service and product knowledge from internal employees.
 The launching of new products and services requires extensive training so that all employees can make the appropriate recommendations and provide proper training to its clients.
 ODS plans to implement a full Kaizen strategy across the entire organization to improve quality.
 ODS recently hired a training director, launched a Learning management system, and purchased a training curriculum program that will be launched throughout the entire organization to formalize a corporate training and development program which will create a robust training program for all employees.